-The advantage of this approach is a beer which is clear and doesn’t spoil, not to mention having a crisper, more refreshing taste.
-The beer lovers of the nineteenth century thought so, too, and soon other breweries were producing similar brews.
+This approach’s advantage is clear and doesn’t spoil, not to mention having a crisper, more refreshing taste.
+The beer lovers of the nineteenth century thought so, too, and soon other breweries produced similar brews.
 The style of beer has become so popular that nine out of ten beers produced in the world today are based on the original Pilsner Urquell.

 Pilsner Urquell History